 The second step shows the scanning progress.

-Registry Cleaner checks each Registry section in detail, leaving no loopholes in the process.
-It is broadly divided into 14 areas and allows canceling the scanning process by clicking the “Stop” button.
+Registry Cleaner checks each Registry section in detail, leaving no loopholes.
+It is divided into 14 areas and allows canceling the scanning process by clicking the “Stop” button.

 ActiveX and COM